ddemo829/Portfolio/README.md

 ## [Ace Industrial Supply: Data Copying and Formatting Automation (Excel VBA)](https://github.com/ddemo829/Ace-Industrial-Supply-Data-Automation-VBA)
 My work experience with Ace Industrial Supply involved programming Excel macros in VBA in order to efficiently copy and reformat data into a readable format for databases.
 This project involved:

-* Seeking consistent structure of messy data to brainstorm potential areas for automation.
+* Seeking a consistent structure of messy data to brainstorm potential areas for automation.
 * Writing versatile code that accounts for a variety of inconsistent formats and structures.
 * Testing out smaller, less complex macros to ensure copy and formatting accuracy of messy data before final implementation.
 * Delivering exported data to supervisor.